gngrOrg/gngr/README.md

  * periodically [clear the browser cache and data](https://github.com/UprootLabs/gngr/wiki/Clearing-cache-and-data).

 **Do Not use the current version with critical websites such as banking websites or web-mail.**

+### Development Status
+As of September 2015, development focus is to improve layout and rendering.
+We are developing [grinder](https://github.com/UprootLabs/grinder) to automate layout and rendering tests.

+We also use [web-platform-tests](https://github.com/w3c/web-platform-tests/) for developing and stabilising the DOM support.
+These are already semi-automated, and we will eventually automate it completely in `grinder`.

 ### Contributing